 - Use of PRME Logo and UN brand

 - Opportunity to take a leadership role in PRME Chapters and Working Groups

 - Preferred access to PRME and UN Global Compact events

 - Preference for PRME and UN Global Compact internships

 - Community toolbox of preferential resources and partnerships, including yearly Carbon Literacy Trainings

 - Access to knowledge exchange platforms such as the "Blueprint for SDG Integration into Curriculum, Research and Partnerships" repository (launching soon)

 We understand that this year, and the year to come, are exceptional and particularly difficult for higher education institutions.
-For this reason, there will be a grace period of one year to accommodate any instance in which a Signatory is unable to budget for even the minimum tier of contribution.
+For this reason, there will be a grace period of one year to accommodate any instance in which a Signatory Member is unable to budget for even the minimum tier of contribution.
 During this grace period the PRME Board will further review and enhance the Business Model in order to ensure continued inclusivity and financial sustainability of PRME.

 Following our traditional tiered model, based on an institution’s operating budget, each Signatory Member will be expected to contribute within their means at their corresponding tier, with no difference in engagement opportunities across tiers.
 In the past, these tiers have been adjusted annually to account for inflation and other factors, but this has not been the case over the last three years, with the fees remaining unchanged.
 Beginning in 2021, each tier will be adjusted by a small percentage for the years when this did not occur.